MechMindRobotics/mecheye_cpp_samples/README.md

   - [SetParameters](https://github.com/MechMindRobotics/mecheye_cpp_samples/tree/master/source/Util/SetParameters)
     Set specified parameters to a camera.
   - [SetUserSets](https://github.com/MechMindRobotics/mecheye_cpp_samples/tree/master/source/Util/SetUserSets)
-    Functions related to parameter groups, such as getting the names of available parameter groups, switching parameter group, and save the current parameter values to a specific parameter group.
+    Perform functions related to parameter groups, such as getting the names of available parameter groups, switching parameter group, and saving the current parameter values to a specific parameter group.
 The parameter group feature allows user to save and quickly apply a set of parameter values.
 - **Laser**
   - [SetLaserFramePartitionCount](https://github.com/MechMindRobotics/mecheye_cpp_samples/tree/master/source/Laser/SetLaserFramePartitionCount)
     Divide the projector FOV into partitions and project structured light in one partition at a time.
 The output of the entire FOV is composed from images of all partitions.